Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Improving the min-sum decoder using stabilizer Check Node Removal

-\\\\ Further, we perform memory experiments to compare the performance of the proposed QCCNR decoder in Algorithm \ref{alg:bp-qcnr} with the \textit{min-sum} BP decoder and the state-of-the-art BP+OSD decoder with the order of OSD set to $0$.
-For the decoding of GHP codes in the memory experiments, we used a strategy where we set the maximum number of sub-decoding rounds to $200$.
-This implicitly includes the case where, if there are no more errors to correct, the decoder stops and outputs the prediction, which is also indicated in Algorithm \ref{alg:bp-qcnr}.
-Now, we have adopted a scenario where in the first $100$ sub-decoding rounds we set the deselection degree to $\mathtt{df} = 6$ and for the rest of $100$ rounds we set $\mathtt{df} = 1$.
+\\\\ We perform memory experiments to evaluate the performance of the proposed QCCNR decoder in Algorithm \ref{alg:bp-qcnr}, comparing it with the \textit{min-sum} BP decoder and the state-of-the-art BP+OSD decoder with OSD order set to $0$.
+In these experiments, errors on the GHP code are decoded under a code-capacity bit-flip noise model.
+The maximum number of sub-decoding rounds is set to $200$, and a halting condition is imposed such that the decoder terminates once all violated syndromes are corrected, or the maximum number of sub-decoding rounds is reached, as specified in Algorithm \ref{alg:bp-qcnr}.
+Now, we have adopted a scenario where in the first $100$ sub-decoding rounds we set the deselection degree to $\mathtt{df} = 6$, and for the rest of $100$ rounds we set $\mathtt{df} = 1$.
 This strategy is adopted deliberately to first target the errors supported on any QTS and then to target the errors supported on the CTS.
-The degree of the data qubits is $d_v = 3$, for the family of GHP codes we chose.
-Therefore, from Lemma \ref{cor:cor-no-check-rem}, it is clear that to have the best possible result, we need to set the deselection degree to $\mathtt{df} = d_v(d_v - 1) = 6$.
-In Fig \ref{fig:decoder-comp-ghp}, we show the results, which indicate that the proposed decoding scheme offers significant improvements in the logical error rates over the \textit{min-sum} BP decoder, indicating a potential breakthrough to circumvent the harmful configurations for the iterative \textit{min-sum} BP.
-Algorithm \ref{alg:bp-qcnr} gives logical error rates much better than standard \textit{min-sum} BP and almost achieves a performance comparable to the OSD$0$ post-processor.
+The GHP code family used in the experiments has a data qubit degree $d_v = 3$.
+Therefore, from Lemma \ref{cor:cor-no-check-rem}, we set the deselection degree to $\mathtt{df} = d_v(d_v - 1) = 6$ to increase the separation of the trapped qubits inside the QTS.
+In Fig \ref{fig:decoder-comp-ghp}, we show the results, which indicate that the proposed decoding scheme offers significant improvements in the logical error rates over the min-sum BP decoder, indicating a potential breakthrough to circumvent the harmful configurations for the iterative min-sum BP.
+Algorithm \ref{alg:bp-qcnr} gives logical error rates much better than standard min-sum BP and almost achieves a performance comparable to the OSD$0$ post-processor.

-\subsection{Time Complexity}
+\subsection{Time complexity}